Can you hear me $\textit{now}$? Sensitive comparisons of human and machine perception: Introduction

 \subsection{\textit{Sensitive tests} in human-machine comparisons}

 The above examples involve what we will refer to here as \textit{sensitive tests} of human perception and cognition.
 Sensitive tests are tasks or measures that go beyond simply asking someone to describe what they see, hear, or know.
-Such techniques include making subjects \textit{act} on a piece of information (rather than report it), exploring downstream consequences for other behaviors (as in priming studies), collecting additional responses (such as ranking various options rather than giving a single answer), or using some piece of knowledge to make a \textit{discrimination} (rather than trying to report that knowledge directly).
+Such techniques include making subjects act on a piece of information (rather than report it), exploring downstream consequences for other behaviors (as in priming studies), collecting additional responses (such as ranking various options rather than giving a single answer), or using some piece of knowledge to make a discrimination (rather than trying to report that knowledge directly).

 How might this apply to comparisons between humans and machines?
 The fact that human perceptual knowledge can be partial, incomplete, or buried beneath layers of unconscious mental processing creates a challenge for comparisons of human and machine perception.
-In particular, whenever such comparisons rely mostly or only on explicit descriptions of sensory stimuli, there is a risk that these measures may underestimate what the human subjects really know about the stimuli they perceive, and thereby misestimate the overlap between human and machine perceptual processing.\footnote{Whether similar considerations also apply to tests of \textit{machine} perceptual knowledge is interesting open question.
-For relevant work on this issue, see \cite{Zoran_2015_ICCV,Ritter:2017uk}.}
+In particular, whenever such comparisons rely mostly or only on explicit descriptions of sensory stimuli, there is a risk that these measures may underestimate what the human subjects really know about the stimuli they perceive, and thereby misestimate the overlap between human and machine perceptual processing.\footnote{Whether similar considerations also apply to tests of machine perceptual knowledge is interesting open question.
+For relevant work on this issue, see \cite{Zoran_2015_ICCV,Ritter:2017uk}.
+For a more general discussion of similar themes, see \cite{firestone2020performance}.}

-Here, we suggest that these considerations \textit{matter} in concrete and measurable ways.
+Here, we suggest that these considerations matter in concrete and measurable ways.
 In particular, we argue that some apparent gaps or disconnects between human perceptual processing and the processing of various machine-perception systems can be explained in part by insufficiently sensitive tests of human perceptual knowledge.
-To demonstrate this, we explore an empirical ``case study'' of how using more sensitive tests can reveal a perceptual \textit{similarity} when previous studies seemed to show a deep \textit{dissimilarity}.
+To demonstrate this, we explore an empirical case study of how using more sensitive tests can reveal a perceptual similarity when previous studies seemed to show a deep dissimilarity.
 Accordingly, we recommend that comparisons of human and machine perception adopt such sensitive tests before drawing conclusions about how their perceptual processing differs.